brikis98/yevgeniy-brikman-homepage/_posts/2023-02-19-turn-the-ship-around.md

 In a leader-follower organization, the leader often checks in on each item they care about: "what's the status with X?
 Is Y working as we expected?
 When will Z be completed?"

 In a leader-leader organization, this is another thing that you should invert.
 People lower in the organization should be the ones tracking the items they are responsible for and proactively sharing status updates with folks higher in the organization: "Last week, I started on X, and here's where we are now...
 Y is working even better than expected...
-I wanted to give you a heads up that we're working on Z, but we're about a week behind..."
+I wanted to give you a heads-up that we're working on Z, but we're about a week behind..."

 By making it each person's job to proactively track their work, they now take full ownership for that task.
 It becomes their responsibility to think about it regularly, to keep stakeholders up to date, and to proactively course correct if problems are developing.